XinLiao04/SAGE/README.md

 - First, SAGE instantiates decoupled experts to rigorously encode the core semantic representations of each modality, thereby preserving modality-specific information and preventing feature entanglement.
 - Subsequently, the Global Expert Deliberation mechanism facilitates cross-modal contextualization, reinforcing latent hateful cues while maintaining the stability of each expert's semantic profile.
 - Finally, at the instance level, SAGE adaptively evaluates and arbitrates the contribution of each expert, amplifying the most salient evidence while suppressing irrelevant noise to render the final verdict.

+Extensive experiments on HateMM and MultiHateClip benchmarks demonstrate that SAGE significantly outperforms state-of-the-art methods, achieving accuracy gains of 6.64% to 21.23% and macro-F1 score gains of 6.98% to 28.01%.

 ---